ShanmugavelS26/Phonepe-Pulse-Data-Visualization/project2_readme.txt

 Transacion analysis of States
 by selection state , year and quater , transcation count or amount , transaction type  bar should update with data from mysql and shows the details in bar as year , transaction count or amount value and color mark

+Step 6
+Deploy Steamlit app
+Upload all py file and csv to github run local py file as steamlit run project2_main1.py streamlit will open at right corner click on 3 dots and click on app deploy it will asked to login with git hub login click on new app give the details of your repo and branch and main py detail and click on deploy App will deploy and run

+changes to be done before deploy in github repo create new txt file as requirements.txt and enter below lines plotly==5.13.0 pandas==1.4.3 mysql-connector-python==8.0.32

+in github repo
+main.py file following changes to be done it cant read the local file so click on csv folder and csv file click on raw at right side top option then csv details open in new tab copy the link from new tab and paate in read_csv path do same for all csv file